pamsler/keypasser/README.md

 # 🔒 KeyPasser

 One-time secrets & files — secure, simple, self-hosted.
+Now with **integrated ClamAV malware scanning** and **admin alerts** on blocked uploads.
 Send a link (or email) that auto-expires and is destroyed on first access.
-Local login or Microsoft Entra ID (Azure AD) SSO.
+Local login or icrosoft Entra ID (Azure AD) SSO.

 ---